refaktor/rye/INTRO_1.md

 # Introducing Rye to Python programmers

 Python is a clear, understood language that many people know.
-So I will try using Python examples to introduce some basic ideas in Rye.
+So I will try using Python examples to introduce you to the Rye language.

 But Python and Rye are quite different.
-All Rye's core ideas are taken from Rebol.
+All Rye's core ideas are taken from __Rebol__.
 Words, blocks, code is data, etc..
-It also takes some aspirations from Factor (a stack based language) and just from using an ordinary linux shell (pipes).
+It also takes some aspirations from __Factor__ (a stack based language) and some from your ordinary __linux shell__ (pipes).

 ## Theory be damned!

 >When I say Rye below, I most of the time mean the Do dialect of Rye ... more on that later

-Let me tell you a little about the basic principles in Rye, so the code forward will click better.
-It's quite simple, there are no keywords, statements, special forms.
+Let me tell you a little about the basic principles in Rye, so the code forward will make more sense.

+It's quite simple, there are no keywords, statements or special forms.

 ### Nothin' but values

 Rye language is currently composed of 29 different types of __values__.
 Values can be literal values (numbers, strings, dates), words, blocks, etc.

 You could say that Rye code is nothing but values and it would be true.

 ```factor
 1
 2
 "Jim"
 ```
+Python has 13 data types [[py1]](https://www.w3schools.com/python/python_datatypes.asp), but it has a lot of other "things".

 ### Block of Values